 Tennis Canada announced Wednesday the list of players who will take part in the 2019 Tevlin Challenger.
-Leylah Annie Fernandez (Laval, QC) will lead the Canadian contingent at this year’s tournament, which is part of the ITF Women’s Circuit and offers $60,000 in prize money, taking place between Monday, October 28th and Sunday November 3rd 2019 at Aviva Centre in Toronto.
+Leylah Annie Fernandez (Laval, QC) will lead the Canadian contingent at this year’s tournament, which is part of the ITF Women’s Circuit and offers $60,000 in prize money, taking place between Monday, October 28th and Sunday November 3rd 2019 at Sobeys Stadium in Toronto.

 Still just 17 years old, Fernandez has enjoyed an impressive 2019 so far.
 Her early-season form earned her a spot on Canada’s Fed Cup team for the World Group play-off in Prostejov, where she was selected to play singles.
 In June, Fernandez claimed the Junior French Open title, becoming the first top seed to win the event since 2004.
 She then won her first professional singles title at the Gatineau National Bank Challenger before falling just short in the Granby National Bank Challenger, where she lost in the final.
 Fernandez was also handed a main draw wildcard for Rogers Cup presented by National Bank in August.